Blog>Trade>Growing your trade business>What’s the average pest controller salary?

 • Limited company owner: £48.30 per hour

 As you can see, this is a lot more than you could make as an employed pest control technician!
-Just remember you won’t be able to pocket your whole hourly rate as you’ll need to take into account the business expenses we mentioned earlier.
+Just remember you won’t be able to pocket your whole hourly rate as you must take into account business expenses.

 Thousands of homeowners look for pest controllers on Checkatrade